Synovo/synovo/README.md

 Occasionally, Markdown documents can be formatted to conform with standards guidelines, such as line-lengths, table syntax and consistent bold-italic annotations etc.

 ### Guides to good CSSing
 CSS is virtually impossible to write cleanly or elegantly.
-Therefore to make maintaining it as straight-forward as possible, we ask maintainers to follow a few certain rules:
+Therefore, to make maintaining it as straight-forward as possible, we ask maintainers to follow a few certain rules:

 1. Try to reuse styles.
     Elements tend to be classifiable into various widget-like structures.
 Reuse these as much as possible.